woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 - An error occurred with the customer information provided.
   - Occurs when the user_id provided doesn't exist, the email doesn't exist, the username is invalid and there's not enough information to create a new user.

+## Subscription Import Options

+* Delimiter - this allows you to specific any other character as the delimiter of the imported CSV; defaulted to the comma character.
+* Test Mode - Enabling this option places the import process in a 'Dry Run" mode where no orders are created, but if sufficient information is given, a new will be created.
+This is very useful for running test imports prior to the live import.
+* Send off registration email - Having this option ticked means that when the importer creates a new customer, the customer will receive a registration email containing their login details along with their temporary password.
+* AJAX Request Limit - the amount of CSV rows handled at once per AJAX call can be modified by defining the WCS_REQ_LIMIT constant in wp_config.php; defaults to 15.

 ### New Customers and Passwords

 When the importer doesn't recognise the given customer by the username or email (in the CSV), it will create a new user with those values.
-This customer's account is created with the password being securely generated by WordPress.
-This password can be emailed to the customer by selecting the 'Email Password' option at the first step of importing which is already selected by default.
-If you choose to untick this option, all your new customers will need to go through the forgot-your-password process which will let them reset it via email.
+The minimum requirements for creating a new user is simply an email address.
+If no username is given when creating a new user, the importer will to create a username from the email.
+Say you you need to create a new user and have only given the email address, janedoe@example.com, the importer will try a new user with username janedoe.
+If this username is already taken we then try the username janedoe1, janedoe2 and so on; until it finds a free username (i.e janedoe102).
+You can specify a password to give the user in the CSV otherwise the customer's account is created with the password being securely generated by WordPress.
+This password can be emailed to the customer by selecting the 'Email Password' option at the first step of importing (not selected by default).
+If left unticked, all your new customers will need to go through the forgot-your-password process which will let them reset their details via email.

 ### Subscription Importer Simplifications
 * product_id/variation_id – variable subscription ids can also be placed in the product_id column as well as regular subscriptions
-* Billing/shipping Information - If the shipping/billing information is not provided in the CSV the importer will try gather the information from the user's settings before leaving the values empty.
+* Billing/shipping Information - If the shipping/billing information is not provided in the CSV, the importer will try gather the information from the user's settings before leaving the values empty.
 * Recurring Order meta Data - The values for recurring_shipping_method/title, order_recurring_shipping_total, order_recurring_shipping_tax_total, recurring
 * Billing First name - to avoid the billing name being left null, the customers_username has been used if no billing_first_name is set by the user or the CSV.
 * payment_method/payment_method_title – the values used in these columns are also used for the recurring_payment_method and recurring_payment_method_title